F-scheduler: illuminating the free-lunch design space for fast sampling of diffusion models: Experiments

-In this study, we employ $p_1=7$, $p_2=1.2$, $stop = 3$, and $N=8$ as the hyperparameters of the discrete setting in the eight-step inference when generating 1024 x 1024 and 512 x 512 images.
-For the eight-step inference, as the precise discretization method, we can completely avoid using free-U, which can enhance the aesthetic of images while reducing its FID in the few-step inference.
-We report the results of the eight-step inference in the COCO 2014, COCO 2017, and LAION dataset in \cref{tab:FIDPerformance512}, \cref{tab:FIDPerformance5122017}, and \cref{tab:FIDPerformance512LAION}.
-Moreover, we use $p_1=5$, $p_2=1.2$ as the setting in the five- and six-step inference of generating 512 x 512 images and the six-step inference of generating 1024 x 1024 images.
-The result of the five- and six-step inference that synthesizes 512 x 512 images is also given in \cref{tab:FIDPerformance512}, \cref{tab:FIDPerformance5122017}, and \cref{tab:FIDPerformance512LAION}.
-Moreover, the result of the 1024 x 1024 images is given in \cref{tab:FIDPerformance1024}, \cref{tab:FIDPerformance1024-2017}, and \cref{tab:FIDPerformance1024-LAION}.
-The free-U is used throughout the inference when we sample a 512 x 512 image, and it is used in the last three steps when we synthesize a 1024 x 1024 image.
-Moreover, the ODE solver, based on the analysis in Section 3, is DPM++2m for eight-step inference and DPM++1s for five-step inference.
+We report the results of the inference that generate images via 10000 captions in the COCO 2014, 5000 captions in COCO 2017, and 10000 captions in the LAION dataset in \cref{tab:FIDPerformance512}, \cref{tab:FIDPerformance1024}, \cref{tab:FIDPerformance5122017}, \cref{tab:FIDPerformance1024-2017}, \cref{tab:FIDPerformance512LAION}, and \cref{tab:FIDPerformance1024-LAION}.
+Explicitly, the UniPC solver is a 2nd-order multistep solver for eight-step inference and a 1st-order multistep solver for five and six-step inference.
 The inference model that uses our algorithm for synthesizing 512 x 512 images and 1024 x 1024 images is Stable Diffusion v1.5 and Dreamshaper XL, respectively.
-In the generation of 1024 x 1024 images in 6 steps, we use the SDE-Editing method mentioned in the paper\cite{podell2023sdxl}.
-Furthermore, all the synthesized images in \cref{tab:FIDPerformance512} and \cref{tab:FIDPerformance1024} employs the random 10k COCO caption as a guidance prompt.
-In \cref{tab:FIDPerformance5122017} and \cref{tab:FIDPerformance1024-2017}, for each image in the COCO 2017 dataset, we fetch one particular caption of it as guidance.
-Furthermore, we use 10k captions in LAION for \cref{tab:FIDPerformance512LAION} and \cref{tab:FIDPerformance1024-LAION}.
-We also compare the FID performance and the clip score of AMED-Pulging solver, progressive distillation, SDXL turbo, SDXL-Lightning, Flash DiffusionXL, Flash Diffusion, and DMD2\cite{yin2024improveddmd,chadebec2025flash,lin2024sdxllightning, sauer2024adversarial}.
+We also compare the FID performance and the clip score of AMED-Pulging solver, progressive distillation, SDXL turbo, SDXL-Lightning, Flash DiffusionXL, Flash Diffusion, and DMD2 (\citet{yin2024improveddmd,chadebec2025flash,lin2024sdxllightning, sauer2024adversarial}).
 Our approach outperforms state-of-the-art models for most of the datasets.
-However, some of the models\cite{yin2024improveddmd} are trained in LAION, which do not separate the validation and the training sets, and may affect the comparison.
+However, some of the models (\citet{yin2024improveddmd,chadebec2025flash,lin2024sdxllightning}) are trained in LAION, which do not separate the validation and the training sets, and may affect the comparison.
 The $w$ in the \cref{tab:FIDPerformance512} and \cref{tab:FIDPerformance1024} is the guidance scale of inference, and the number in the parentheses is the total number of function evaluations (NFEs) of the model.
 The $b_1$, $b_2$, $s_1$, and $s_2$ in the Free-U decorator is 1.1, 1.1, 0.9, 0.2.